neelin1/cs5220-final-project/README.md

 ./build/naive_serial --input ./tests/testcase1.txt
 ```

 Test cases must be of the following form, where you have at least one test case. string1 string2 true_longest_subseqence_length.
+Test case cases can only consist of the characters CGATXYZ
 ```
-abbbcda abbcdaa 6
+AGGGCTA AGGCTAA 6
-ada ad 2
+ATA AT 2
-gattaca attaca 6
+GATTACA ATTACA 6
-abcdef abcdef 6
+AAAAA CCCCC 0
-abcdef ghijkl 0
+A AAAAA 1
 ```